 - Cannot provide adequate data to automate next-step marketing processes like retargeting and suppression

 Imagine a website analytics solution that counted webpage visits, but couldn’t track referrals, report bounce rates, failed to provide any consumer data, couldn’t fire custom events, and didn’t integrate with any other systems.
-That’s how you should look at call tracking: valuable to a degree, but woefully lacking in delivering anything but the most basic analytics.
+That’s how you should look at legacy call tracking: valuable to a degree, but woefully lacking in delivering anything but the most basic analytics.

-Call intelligence platforms like Invoca provide the following capabilities in a single platform:
+Platforms like Invoca provide the following capabilities in a single platform:

 - Track calls and attribute them to pre-call consumer touchpoints like paid search, social, display, or email

 - Unify data across multiple sources including web, CRM, or other offline data to create a rich caller profile